slatedocs/slate/source/index.html.md

 **_3. Amount and Payment Method Customization_**

-You can customize the amount to be billed to your user whether they have to pay a fix amount (closed amount) or any amount (open amount).
+You can customize the amount to be billed to your users whether they have to pay a fix amount (closed amount) or any amount (open amount).
 We provide Bank Transfers, Credit Card, Debit Card, and QR code payment methods that you can also enable/disable at any time.

 **_4. Check Incoming Transactions Status and Callback_**